AruneM/Game/README.md

 # Virus smack

 ## Description
 Survive the Virus is a game where the player has to click quickly on the appearing virus images, before all squares fills up.
-The game ends if all squares are full or time is up(2min).
-Game is cleared/won if the player killed all the viruses.
+The game ends if all squares are full or time is up(1min).
+Game is cleared/won if the player survives all 3 levels.

 ## MVP (DOM - CANVAS)
-1 level; 3 lives; Scores every time hitting the virus; Virus images pop up from 6 holes, which needs to be killed; Avoid killing medicine that pops up; Game over: all 6 holes are full; Losing lives: hitting 3 times green virus; Instruction at the begining.
-Able to restart the game;
+3 levels; 3 lives; Scores every time hitting the virus; Virus images pop up from 6 holes, which needs to be killed; Avoid killing green virus; Game over: all 6 holes are full; Losing lives: hitting 3 times green virus; Instruction at the begining.
+Able to restart the game; Background music;

 ## Backlog
 Increase level difficulty.
 Make green virus;

 ## Data structure
 ### main()